richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The way in which the members of the ISOC Board of Trustees are selected, and other matters concerning the operation of the Internet Society, are described in the ISOC By Laws {{ISOC}}.

-## Internet Research Task Force

-The Internet Research Task Force (IRTF) is not directly involved in the Internet standards process.
-It investigates topics considered to be too uncertain, too advanced, or insufficiently well-understood to be the subject of Internet standardization.
-When an IRTF activity generates a specification that is sufficiently stable to be considered for Internet standardization, the specification is processed through the IETF using the rules in this document.

-The IRTF is composed of individual Research Groups, but its structure and mode of operation is much less formal than that of the IETF, due in part to the fact that it does not participate directly in the Internet standards process.
-The organization and program of work of the IRTF is overseen by the Internet Research Steering Group (IRSG), which consists of the chairs of the IRTF Working Groups.
-Details of the organization and operation of the IRTF and its Working Groups may be found in {{IRTF}}.

-An Working Group may ask an IRTF Research Group for advice or other input.

-## The IETF Trust

-The IETF Trust holds the copyrights for IETF documents including RFCs, and copyright licenses for IETF contribtions including Internet Drafts.
-The principles for the copyright licenses are described in {{RFC8721}} and
-{{RFC5377}}, and the licenses themselves are in the Trust Legal Provisions on the Trust's web site.

-The trustees that govern the Trust are selected from the IETF community as described in {{RFC8715}}.

 # Security Considerations